claysicle/sporadic_publications/src/site/notes/Godfull.md

 and
 in every wrinkle.

-in every face,
+in every place,
 and
-in every place.
+in every face.

 in every digit,
 and